Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **DUE:** Friday 1:30p 20 April 2018 (i.e., start of class via Canvas)

 **NOTE:** All BIOE.80 problems must be completed individually unless explicitly noted otherwise.

-**NOTE:** Please turn in your completed problem sets as an electronic copy via Canvas
+Please turn in your completed problem sets as an electronic copy via Canvas.

 **GOALS:** Reflect on the engineering design cycle: Design, Build, and Test (DBT) and its role in Bioengineering.
 Prepare for quantitative estimations in living matter (both related to what makes living matter unique and DBT cycles).